mimamura/mkaoslite/README.md

 # mKAOS Studio Lite
-A systems-of-systems modeling tool with heuristics support.
-Produced in a research of Complex Systems Engineering Laboratory (LabESC) at Federal University of State of Rio de Janeiro (UNIRIO).
+A systems-of-systems modeling tool with heuristic support was produced during research at the Laboratory of Complex Systems Engineering (LabESC) of the Federal University of the State of Rio de Janeiro (UNIRIO).